jWatsonDev/100-days-of-code/log-round-nov2021.md

 2. Improve in the following technologies: Jenkins, Ansible, Docker, Kubernetes, Terraform, AWS, Azure, etc.
 3. Goals may evolve depending upon what I need to learn more about for work

+### Day 46: Dec.
+23 2021

+**Today's Progress**: Spent most of my time digging in on automating software installs.
+Looking to automate AZ DevOps on an EC2.

+**Thoughts:** Forget the stress.
+Trust the process.
+Get after it.
+Learn from mistakes.

 ### Day 45: Dec.
 22 2021

 **Today's Progress**: A break from the usual.
 Digging in on log4j.